-This article contains affiliate links.
 This article was first published in April 2017 and updated in March 2019

 Cape Town is rapidly becoming one of the top destinations for holidaymakers.
 It is a place with a unique history that has culminated in a culture of diversity and colour.
 The geographical landscape of the Mother City boasts panoramic beauty at every turn.
 It is common for your day to consist of a hike in the morning, a surf at a world-class break in the afternoon, sundowners at internationally acclaimed wineries and dinner at award-winning restaurants.
 There are many adventures to be had in Cape Town.